daveslusher-sn/electron-weather/README.md

 **What This Session is About**

-Getting up and running on Electron, a a framework to build cross platform desktop apps with JavaScript, HTML, and CSS.
+Getting up and running on [Electron](https://electron.atom.io/), a framework to build cross platform desktop apps with JavaScript, HTML, and CSS.
 You'll walk away with a fully functional Electron desktop app that you can take apart and customize, along with the knowledge to confidently start building your own Electron apps.
 This repository houses a series of introductory-to-intermediate exercises to Git familiar with Electron by manipulating and extending a prebuilt weather app.

 **Summary**